The Industrial Commons trains workers in Morganton, North Carolina, to become upholsterers, one of the highest paid jobs in furniture

 Man wears hard hat at a construction site.

-GDHD: A New Training Program For Developers of Color
+Growing Housing Developers (GHD): A New Training Program for Community-Rooted Developers

 Capital Impact Partners joins forces with LIIF and Reinvestment Fund for a program sponsored by the Wells Fargo Foundation in support of community-rooted real estate developers and creating more affordable housing